-Much like in the McCleland clan, where the birthplace of the Rev Francis McCleland is given as Cork due to the fact that that is where the port of departure rather than Longford, similarly, it is suspected that Robert Henry without malice or evil intention, noted his father’s birthplace as London.
-This error was no doubt occasioned by his earliest recollection of his father would have been as a Londoner.
+Much like in the McCleland clan, where the birthplace of the Rev Francis McCleland is given as Cork due to the fact that that was where the port of departure rather than Longford, similarly, it is suspected that Robert Henry, without malice or evil intention, noted his father’s birthplace as London.
+This error was no doubt occasioned by the fact that his earliest recollection of his father would have been as a Londoner.
 For these reasons, in all probability Henry Lovemore was the son of Zebedee Lovemore of Fetcham.

 The next record of Henry Lovemore appears in September 1810 when he became the licensee of a public house in the Strand, the Cock and Bottle, in the City of Westminster near the modern railway station of Charing Cross.

-The three years that had followed Sarah Lovemore’s death must have been particularly difficult; without a wife, he had to bring up a young child and, at the same time, earn a living in a demanding occupation.
-He had also to build up capital to enable him to take over a public house with its stock and furnishings.
-After two years, he moved away from the noisy Strand to another house, The Fox, in a quieter neighbourhood in Brewer Street, just north of Piccadilly Circus, and close to the high class residential area of Golden Square.
+The three years that followed Sarah Lovemore’s death must have been particularly difficult.
+Without a wife, he had to bring up a young child and, at the same time, earn a living in a demanding occupation.
+He also had to build up capital to enable him to take over a public house with its stock and furnishings.
+After two years he moved away from the noisy Strand to another house, The Fox, in a quieter neighbourhood in Brewer Street, just north of Piccadilly Circus, and close to the high class residential area of Golden Square.

 In 1815, Henry Lovemore moved up-market again to a long-established tavern in the City of London.
-His new abode was The White Bear in Bride Lane, which ran between Fleet Street and New Bridge Street, the ‘new bridge’ being Blackfriars.
-To earn one’s living in the City of London, one had to be ‘made free’.
+His new abode was The White Bear in Bride Lane, which ran between Fleet Street and New Bridge Street, the “new bridge” being Blackfriars.
+To earn one’s living in the City of London, one had to be “made free“.
 He was enrolled into the Pattenmaker’s Company, and, through it, was elected a freeman.
-The White Bear was well patronized by merchants and professional men and, in the four years that he held the licence, Henry Lovemore was able to accumulate sufficient capital to enable him to look around for another move.
+The White Bear was well patronised by merchants and professional men and, in the four years that he held the licence, Henry Lovemore was able to accumulate sufficient capital to enable him to look around for another move.
 His next three children were born in these years, Ann in 1817, Maria in 1818 and Sophia Remnant in 1819, the last after he had vacated the White Bear.

 The next move was to be a bold one.
 In July 1819, Henry Lovemore sold the lease of the White Bear, and put his name down to join a party of settlers preparing to go to the Cape of Good Hope under the leadership of John Bailie, a former seafarer and civil servant.
 The reasons behind Henry’s decision to emigrate are not known, any more than are those of many of the other 1820 Settlers.
 Forsaking a life with a degree of security for a working life with a young family in a largely undeveloped country, could not have been easy.
-However by being prepared to make it defined him as a man with ambition and being unafraid of huge challenges.
-In fact he probably possessed all the attributes of current day entrepreneurs.
+However his decision to make the move it defined him as a man with ambition who was unafraid of huge challenges.
+In fact he probably possessed all the attributes of current-day entrepreneurs.